SumoLogic/sumologic-documentation/docs/get-started/sign-up.md

 Next, use the [Setup Wizard](/docs/send-data/setup-wizard) to send your logs to Sumo Logic.

-### Cancel your Account through AWS Marketplace
+#### Cancel your account

+Should you decide to cancel, you can do it through AWS Marketplace.

 1. Sign in to the [AWS Marketplace](https://aws.amazon.com/marketplace) and access your account.
 1. Go to **Manage your software subscriptions** and select **Sumo Logic**.<br/>  ![AWS Cancel](/img/get-started/aws_marketplace_cancel.png)
 1. Click **Cancel subscription**.

-Your subscription is cancelled immediately.
+Your subscription will be cancelled immediately.

 ### Upgrade Your Account